vsch/flexmark-java/README.md

 first, inlines after Markdown parsing architecture.

-Its strengths are speed, flexibility, Markdown source element based AST with details of the source position down to individual lexemes that make up the element and extensibility.
+Its strengths are speed, flexibility, Markdown source element based AST with details of the source position down to individual characters of lexemes that make up the element and extensibility.

 The API allows granular control of the parsing process and is optimized for parsing with a large number of installed extensions.
 The parser and extensions come with plenty of options for parser